SkippyTheLost/Particle/README.md

 	* Agian, go nuts with the editing.
 	* Don't claim you wrote this.
 	* Link back to this repository, otherwise that's plagirism.
-	* You can ask me for help, but you probably know more than I do.
+	* You can ask me for help, but you probably know more than I do if you're doing programming.
 	* Seriously, don't claim you wrote any of this crap, you'll probably get an F.
 * How to use these files for **professional projects**.
 	* First of all, question how much you really need this, it is *terrible*.